ctrueden/equilibrium/_pages/rules/lycan-ranger.md

 While in your favored terrain, you have advantage on initiative checks.

-## L11 TBD
+## Multiattack

-*This ability replaces the [standard ranger's 11th level archetype](https://www.dndbeyond.com/classes/ranger#RangerArchetypes) ability.*
+*This ability functions as the [standard ranger's 11th level archetype](https://www.dndbeyond.com/classes/ranger#RangerArchetypes) ability.
+It is copied verbatim from the [Hunter](https://www.dndbeyond.com/classes/ranger#Hunter) archetype.*

-Michael & Curtis TODO -

-## L15 TBD
+At 11th level, you gain one of the following features of your choice.

+* **Volley.** You can use your action to make a ranged attack against any number of creatures within 10 feet of a point you can see within your weapon’s range.
+You must have ammunition for each target, as normal, and you make a separate attack roll for each target.

+* **Whirlwind Attack.** You can use your action to make a melee attack against any number of creatures within 5 feet of you, with a separate attack roll for each target.

+## Superior Hunter’s Defense

-*This ability replaces the [standard ranger's 15th level archetype](https://www.dndbeyond.com/classes/ranger#RangerArchetypes) ability.*
+*This ability functions as the [standard ranger's 15th level archetype](https://www.dndbeyond.com/classes/ranger#RangerArchetypes) ability.
+It is copied verbatim from the [Hunter](https://www.dndbeyond.com/classes/ranger#Hunter) archetype.*

-Michael & Curtis TODO
+At 15th level, you gain one of the following features of your choice.

+* **Evasion.** When you are subjected to an effect, such as a red dragon’s fiery breath or a lightning bolt spell, that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

+* **Stand Against the Tide.** When a hostile creature misses you with a melee attack, you can use your reaction to force that creature to repeat the same attack against another creature (other than itself) of your choice.

+* **Uncanny Dodge.** When an attacker that you can see hits you with an attack, you can use your reaction to halve the attack’s damage against you.

 ## Legendary Hunter

 *This ability replaces the [standard ranger's Foe Slayer](https://www.dndbeyond.com/classes/ranger#FoeSlayer-306).*

 At 20th level, you become an unparalleled hunter of your enemies.
-Once on each of your turns, you can add your Wisdom modifier to the attack roll or the damage roll of an attack you make against one of your marked enemies.
+Once on each of your turns, you can add your Wisdom modifier to the attack roll or the damage roll of an attack you make.
 You can choose to use this feature before or after the roll, but before any effects of the roll are applied.
-While in beast form, you may activate this ability versus any enemy (though still only once per turn).

-TODO - hunter's mark is an innate natural ability that Freki chose, but is not part of this class in general.
-Address this discrepancy.